 A graduate education is a major investment in your future.

 About 80 percent of our students utilize some sort of financial aid, including grants, loans or scholarships to cover the cost of attendance.
-The Journalism School’s Office of Admission and Financial Aid and the Columbia University Student Service Center work together to meet the needs of each student.
+The Journalism School’s Office of Admission and Financial Aid and the Columbia University Student Financial Services work together to meet the needs of each student.

 Scholarships & Fellowships